portizb/IPTVService/README.md

 ## Overview

-This Cordova backgrund service plugin for Android is used to obtain the TV services of Movistar+ Backend such as TV channels list and electronic program guide.
+This Cordova backgrund service plugin for Android is used to obtain the TV services of Movistar backend such as TV channels list and electronic program guide.

 ## Building for Android